 Executive Director

-Bennie Damul is a Global Mental Health researcher and practitioner currently pursuing an MPH in Global Health.
-She has research interests in mental health and how stigma, discrimination, and inequalities affect healthcare outcomes in marginalized communities.
-Before starting the Public Health program at Vanderbilt, she was a program assistant at Family Health International (FHI360) where she was awarded the prestigious Lynda Cole Award for Excellence in Leadership (2023).
-She graduated from Xavier University with a BSc in Psychology, and while at Xavier, she was a Community Engaged Fellow and a Brueggeman Research Fellow.
-In her free time, Bennie can be found nose-deep in a book or working on a sustainable fashion design project.
+Bennie Damul is a Global Mental Health researcher and practitioner with a Master of Public Health (MPH) in Global Health from Vanderbilt University.
+Her research focuses on mental health, specifically exploring how stigma, discrimination, and inequalities affect healthcare outcomes in marginalized communities.
+Before embarking on the Public Health program at Vanderbilt, Bennie worked as a program assistant at Family Health International (FHI360), where she earned the prestigious Lynda Cole Award for Excellence in Leadership (2023).
+She holds a BSc in Psychology from Xavier University, where she was both a Community Engaged Fellow and a Brueggeman Research Fellow.
+In her free time, Bennie enjoys reading and working on sustainable fashion design projects.

 Community Research Coordinator